aliemteam/aliemcards/README.md

 # ALIEM Cards

-This repository contains the original markdown source for all the ALIEM Cards.
+This repository contains the original markdown source for all the ALIEM Cards as well as the simple API providing the cards to a ReactJS frontend website.

 ## Card Format